hackingScienceBridgeAcademy/bridge-academy/docs/temperature_sensor.md

     game.getBallY()

 You'll have to use these functions within the *sense.set_pixel*.
-The color of the ball is in the *game.ballColor* variable.
+The color of the ball is in the *game.ballColour* variable.
 For more information about how the function works, you can check the *Function Reference* document.

 After you've added all of this, all the stuff should be drawn on the scren if you